How can I help?

 How do I become a physiotherapist?

-• Undergraduate degrees - to secure a place on a three-year full-time course (four in Scotland), you’ll usually require a minimum of GCSEs at Grade 5 in English Language, Mathematics, Science and two other subjects (Grade B for those who studied their GCSEs before 2017).
-Plus two or three A levels – usually including either biology or human biology.
-However, some courses (like ours) will allow access providing you have at least 40 points from one of the following subjects as an alternative; chemistry, physics, physical education, sports studies, psychology, applied science or physiology.
+• Undergraduate degrees - to secure a place on a three-year full-time course (four in Scotland)*, you'll usually require a minimum of GCSEs at grade 5 in English language, mathematics, science and two other subjects (grade B for those who studied their GCSEs before 2017).
+Plus two or three A levels - usually including either biology or human biology.
+However, some courses (like ours) require minimum grades AAB at A level or equivalent, excluding general studies.
+This should include two in science or numerate subjects.
+Subjects include biology, physics, chemistry, physical education, psychology, applied science and maths.

 • Postgraduate degrees - if you already have a degree (2:1 or above) in a related subject such as biological, behavioural or sports science, physiology or psychology, you may gain entry onto an accelerated postgraduate programme which lasts for two years.